rehabklok/rehabklok/README.md

 ${{\color{#B22222}{\textsf{ tiktok @wartoothsmut , twt @fawnhalen , discord @klokateers  }}}}$

-ok whatever 🙄🙄🙄peees myself a little and blocks, god forbid someone be mentally ill because of someone named ryan who twists my words and much more🤣🤣🤣yuo both go die, SLIT DEEPER!!!
+ok whatever 🙄🙄🙄peees myself a little and blocks, god forbid someone be mentally ill because of someone named ryan who twists my words and much more🤣🤣🤣hes acting as if he wasnt enjoying that and fetishizing that too ;-;;;;